Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 This means that, although they work in theory, we’re unlikely to see a vast increase in the number of hydrogen combustion vehicles on our roads.

-In Summary - HFC vs H2-ICE
+In Summary - Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 Types of hydrogen vehicles…